-LOOKING AFTER THE Environment
+LOOKING AFTER THE ENVIRONMENT

 Monaghan County Council is committed to promoting and protecting a safe and clean environment for everyone.
-Through our Environment section the council is involved in a number of Environmental awareness raising programmes with schools, businesses, community groups and residents associations throughout the county.
+The Environment Section of Monaghan County Council is involved in a number of Environmental awareness raising programmes with schools, businesses, community groups and resident's associations throughout the county.
 The Environmental Patrol Warden visits estates within the county on a regular basis.